martinvonk/SPEI/paper/paper.md

 ![Resulting SPEI-1 from the monthly precipitation surplus \label{fig:spei1}](figures/spei1.png)

-Drought intensity is arbitrarily defined for the Z-scores of the standardized drought index with the following categories [@mckee_spi_1993;@lloydhughes_spi_2002]:
+Drought intensity is arbitrarily defined for the Z-scores of the standardized drought index with the following categories.
+From this it can be concluded that for instance 1995 and 2018 were both extremely dry years.

+![Table with drought categories of the Z-scores in standardized indices based [@mckee_spi_1993;@lloydhughes_spi_2002] \label{tab:si_categories}](
 | Z-score               | Category            | Probability (%) |
 |-----------------------|---------------------|-----------------|
 | ≥ 2.00                | Extremely wet       | 2.3             |